 - Nail polish or polish remover

-If you’re reading this too late, you may be able to repair the damage using a special septic tank enzyme formula.
+If you’re reading this too late, you may be able to repair the damage using a special septic tank enzyme formula, such as ENDURE.

 Keep oils, fats, and greases out of your drains